 How do you get the mayo dressing to stick to the pasta?
 Choosing the right pasta shape

 To get the dressing to stick to the pasta salad, you need to choose the right kind of pasta or macaroni.
-Preferably you should have a ridged pasta, so that the dressing will stick in between the ridges.
-Choosing a hollow pasta is a great alternative, as the sauce gets trapped inside the pasta.
+Preferably, you should have ridged pasta, so that the dressing will stick in between the ridges.
+Choosing hollow pasta is a great alternative, as the sauce gets trapped inside the pasta.

-- Penne: the tube shape makes them perfect for filling with sauce and the ridges on the outside holds the sauce well too.
+• Penne: the tube shape makes them perfect for filling with sauce and the ridges on the outside hold the sauce well too.

 I usually go for penne or fusilli for this recipe.